 With varied options of cuisines, the various countries of Europe will always spoil you with choices.
 If you are a food enthusiast and wish to taste different platters, visit the local bistros and roadside cafes rather than classy restaurants.
 Moreover, when visiting different countries, always try to check out their food specialties like when in France always try various cheese and local wine, while when in Belgium, try different types of waffles and if you are visiting Greece, pamper yourself with various flavours of Greek yogurt and Greek salad.

-So now you are loaded with all the amazing and useful Europe travel tips.
+So, now you are loaded with all the amazing and useful Europe travel tips.
 Go through it once again before taking off to Europe.
+Europe can be expensive but if you keep these tips handy and do it right, you will have the best of your time on the continent.